conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 <img src={Workflows6} alt="Workflows" style={{ width: 800, display: 'block', margin: 'auto', marginBottom: '20px' }} />

-8. Head to the integrations settings in conduktor console and turn on Teams integration.
+8. Head to the integrations settings in Conduktor and turn on the Teams integration.
 You can now [create alerts](/platform/navigation/settings/alerts/#alert-creation) with the destination "Microsoft Teams" and use the URL found in previous steps.
 You can test your connection by clicking on the test button.

 import Workflows7 from './assets/workflows-7.png';